 Witness Melanie Bezinover ‘19 says about her experience, “Not only did Mock Trial show me a portion of our American justice/legal system in action, but also allowed me to form stronger connections with my classmates and ultimately have an amazing social and educational experience!”

 The 2018 Mock Trial team performed amazingly and Louisville is beyond proud to say that the incredibly talented team placed Top 12 in the entire Los Angeles County.

-Louisville High School is a private, Catholic college-preparatory school for girls in grades 9 through 12, located in Woodland Hills, CA. For over 50 years, Louisville has educated young women in a vibrant, supportive learning community guided by the mission of the Sisters of St. Louis to "work toward a world healed, unified and transformed."
+Louisville High School is a private, Catholic college-preparatory school for girls in grades 9 through 12, located in Woodland Hills, CA. Louisville educates young women in a vibrant, supportive learning community guided by the mission of the Sisters of St. Louis to “work toward a world healed, unified and transformed.”
 Challenging academics and caring faculty empower each student to develop her confidence, integrity and faith to meet the needs of an ever-changing world.

 Louisville’s Title IX Coordinator is Melissa Deeton, HR Manager.
 If needed, she may be reached at 818-346-8812 X1006 or via email at email@example.com